Robert Hugh Benson: Career

 After his father died suddenly in 1896, Benson was sent on a trip to the Middle East to recover his own health.
-While there he began to question the status of the Church of England and to consider the claims of the Catholic Church.
+While there he began to question the status of the Church of England and to consider the claims of the Catholic Church, following a familiar religious path.
 His own piety began to tend toward the High Church tradition, and he started exploring religious life in various Anglican communities, eventually obtaining permission to join the Community of the Resurrection.

 Benson made his profession as a member of the community in 1901, at which time he had no thoughts of leaving the Church of England.
 As he continued his studies and began writing, however, he became more and more uneasy with his own doctrinal position and, on 11 September 1903, he was received into the Catholic Church.
 Benson was ordained as a Catholic priest in 1904.
 As the son of the late Archbishop of Canterbury, his conversion and subsequent ordination caused a sensation.

 Benson's first assignment was as a college chaplain.
 He had a stutter and is said to have had a "reedy' voice," but was a popular preacher, attracting large audiences wherever he spoke.
-In 1911 he was appointed a supernumerary private chamberlain to Pope (Pius X) and consequently styled as Monsignor.
+In 1911 he was appointed a supernumerary private chamberlain to Pope Pius X and consequently styled as Monsignor.

 In 1914, he visited the University of Notre Dame and gave an address on the papacy.
 Both Confessions of a Convert (1913) and Lourdes (1914) were serialized in Notre Dame's Ave Maria magazine, before appearing as books.

 He was awarded the Dignitary of Honour of the Order of the Holy Sepulchre.